FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-chart.md

 ![Example key mapping config for UI Chart](/images/node-examples/ui-chart-keymapping.png "Example key mapping config for UI Chart"){data-zoomable}
 _Example key mapping config for UI Chart_

 - **Series**: Controls how you want to group your data.
-On a line chart, different series result in different lines for example, on a bar chart, different series result in different bars for a single x-value (stacked or grouped side-by-side).
+On a line chart, different series result in different lines for example.
+On a bar chart, different series result in different bars for a single x-value (stacked or grouped side-by-side).
 - **X**: Defines where to read the value to plot on the x-axis.
 This can be read from the `msg` object, as a `key` on an object, or generate a new `timestamp` for each data point being received to the node.
 - **Y**: Define where to read the value to plot on the y-axis.
 This can be read as a property on the `msg` object, or as a `key` on objects in an array of data.